-According to paragraph 9 § d) of Law XVII 2007 on the matters relating to the support and other measures for agriculture, rural development and fisheries, the head of the Managing Authority (MA) is the Minister of Rural Development.
-The Minister delegated the fulfilment of the tasks to the Deputy State Secretariat for Food Chain Control and Agricultural Administration.
-The actual tasks are performed by the Unit of Fisheries, Aquaculture and Managing Authority of the Fisheries Operational Programme, which operates under the Forestry, Fisheries and Hunting Department.
+According to paragraph 9 § d) of Law XVII 2007 on the matters relating to the support and other measures for agriculture, rural development and fisheries, the tasks of the Managing Authority (MA) will be performed by the Minister of Agriculture and Rural Development.
+The Minister delegated the actual fulfilment of the tasks to the Unit of Fisheries in the Department of Natural Resources which operates under the State Secretariat Responsible for Agricultural Economics.
+The Head of Unit is the Head of the MA for the FOP.